MAHABALESHWAR TOURISM | PLACES TO VISIT & TRAVEL GUIDE TO MAHABALESHWAR

 Nearest City to Mahabaleshwar: Pune (123 Kms), Mumbai (243 Kms)

-At a distance of 54 km from Satara, 123 km from Pune, 177 km from Kolhapur, 243 km from Mumbai, and 377 km from Panaji, Mahabaleshwar is a popular hill station and a town in Satara district of Maharashtra.
-It lies at an altitude of 1,353 m in the Western Ghats range of India.
-It is one of the best hill stations near Pune & Mumbai and among the top Places to visit in Maharashtra.
+At a distance of 54 km from Satara, 123 km from Pune, 177 km from Kolhapur, 243 km from Mumbai, and 377 km from Panaji, Mahabaleshwar is a scenic hill town in Satara district of Maharashtra.
+At an altitude of 1,353 m in the Western Ghats, it is one of the popular hill stations in India, and among the top places to visit in Maharashtra.

-Present day Mahabaleshwar has come in to existence in the year 1829-30, when it became the summer capital of Bombay presidency during the British Raj.
+Present-day Mahabaleshwar has come into existence in the year 1829-30 when it became the summer capital of the Bombay presidency during the British Raj.
 Earlier, it was known as Malcolm Peth and the first historical mention of Mahabaleshwar dates back to 1215 CE when the King Singhan of Devgiri visited Old Mahabaleshwar.
 He built a small temple and water tank at the source of the river Krishna.
 In the 16th century, the Maratha family of Chandarao ruled over the city.
 Later, in the 17th century, Jaoli and Mahabaleshwar were taken over by Shivaji Maharaj, who constructed the Pratapgarh Fort in 1656 CE.
 The city also witnessed the imprints of the British, who included the destination in the territory of the Raja of Satara in 1819.

 Mahabaleshwar attracts hordes of tourists for its lovely views, beautiful landscapes and pleasant temperatures.
 There are many tourist attractions in Mahabaleshwar like forts, temples, lakes, and many more.
-Pratapgarh Fort, Venna Lake, Mahabaleshwar Temple, Krishnabai Temple, Lingamala Falls, Tapola, Panchgani are some important tourist spots in Mahabaleshwar.
-There are several viewpoints that are strategically located to capture the panoramic views created by the majestic Sahyadri Mountains and deep valleys.
-Arthur's Seat, Wilson Point, Kate's Point, Elephant head Point, Connaught Peak and Bombay Point are popular viewpoints.
-Mahabaleshwar is famous for cultivation of strawberries and mulberries.
+Pratapgarh Fort, Venna Lake, Mahabaleshwar Temple, Krishnabai Temple, Lingamala Falls, Tapola, Panchgani are some important places to visit in Mahabaleshwar.
+Several viewpoints are strategically located to capture the panoramic views created by the majestic Sahyadri Mountains and deep valleys.
+Arthur's Seat, Wilson Point, Kate's Point, Elephant head Point, Connaught Peak, and Bombay Point are popular viewpoints.
+Mahabaleshwar is famous for the cultivation of strawberries and mulberries.

 Mahabaleshwar has a moderate climate throughout the year and can be visited any time of the year.
 However, the best time would be from June to October.